-2014 has been an awesome journey for us; it’s our first time backpacking together as a couple – We’ve been travelling for almost one year straight from Hanoi, Vietnam, via India and the UK, to Peru; we volunteered for 5 weeks in Ollantaytambo, Cuzco; rented our 2-bedroom apartment and started working (teaching English and starting our own Ayurveda Massage business) for 3 months in Arequipa, Peru; and now we’re travelling again until March 2015!
+2014 has been an awesome journey for us; it’s our first time backpacking together as a couple.
+We’ve been traveling for almost one year straight from Hanoi, Vietnam, via India and the UK, to Peru; we volunteered for 5 weeks in Ollantaytambo, Cuzco, and rented our 2-bedroom apartment and started working (teaching English and starting our own Ayurveda Massage business) for 3 months in Arequipa, Peru; and now we’re traveling again until March 2015!

-We’ve traveled and lived on three continents – Asia, Europe and South America (India for three months, Maldives for one week, the UK for three weeks, Peru for six months, two weeks in Bolivia), more than a hundred Cities, multiple overnight buses and trains and 11 flights!
+We’ve traveled and lived on three continents–Asia, Europe, and South America (India for three months, Maldives for one week, the UK for three weeks, Peru for six months, and two weeks in Bolivia), more than a hundred Cities, multiple overnight buses and trains and 11 flights!
 Here’s our 2014 backpacking route (1st leg).